Decomposition of Topological Azumaya Algebras with Orthogonal Involution: Introduction

-Let $A/k$ be a finite-dimensional central simple algebra.
-An \md{involution on $A$} is an anti-automorphism $\tau:A\to A$ satisfying $(\tau\circ \tau)(a)=a$ for all $a\in A$.
+An \md{involution} on a finite-dimensional central simple algebra $A/k$ is an anti-automorphism $\tau:A\to A$.
+In other words $\tau\circ \tau=\id_{A}$, $\tau(a+b)=\tau(a)+\tau(b)$, and $\tau(ab)=\tau(b)\tau(a)$ for all for $a, b \in A$.
 A central simple algebra with an involution is denoted by $(A,\tau)$.
 It can be checked that the center $k$ is preserved under $\tau$.
 The restriction of $\tau$ to $k$ is therefore an automorphism which is either the identity or of order $2$.
 Involutions that leave the center invariant are called involutions of the \md{first kind}.
 Involutions whose restriction to $k$ is an automorphism of order $2$ are called involutions of the \md{second kind}, \cite{KMRT1998}.
 A \md{quaternion algebra} over a field $k$ is a central simple $k-$algebra of degree $2$.
 Any quaternion algebra has a symplectic involution called the \md{quaternion conjugation}, \cite[page 26]{KMRT1998}.
 Let $(A_{1},\tau_{1}), \dots, (A_{n},\tau_{n})$ be central simple $k-$algebras with involution of the first kind.
 Then $\tau_{1}\tensor\cdots \tensor\tau_{n}$ is an involution of the first kind on $A_{1}\tensor_{k}\cdots \tensor_{k} A_{n}$, \cite[Proposition 2.23(1)]{KMRT1998}.
-Knus--Parimala--Srinivas gave a necessary and sufficient decomposability condition for a central simple algebra with an involution on a tensor product of two quaternion algebras, \cite{KPS1991}.
-Merkur'ev showed that every central simple algebra with involution is Brauer equivalent to a tensor product of quaternion algebras, \cite{Merku}.
-However, Amitsur--Rowen--Tignol provided examples of division algebras with involutions of degree $8$ which do not decompose into tensor products of quaternion algebras, \cite{ART1979}.
+Knus--Parimala--Srinivas gave a necessary and sufficient decomposability condition for an involution on a tensor product of two quaternion algebras, \cite{KPS1991}.
+Merkurjev showed that every central simple algebra with involution is Brauer equivalent to a tensor product of quaternion algebras, \cite{Merku}.
+However, Amitsur--Rowen--Tignol provided examples of division algebras of degree $8$ with involutions which do not decompose into tensor products of quaternion algebras, \cite{ART1979}.